Online Bounded Analysis: Dual Bin Packing

 A {\em fair} algorithm for dual bin packing is an algorithm that never rejects an item that it could fit in a bin.
 A {\em rejection-invariant} algorithm is an algorithm that does not change its behavior based on rejected items.

-We now show that, for fair, rejection-invariant dual bin packing algorithms, the online bounded ratio equals the competitive ratio on accommodating sequences.
+\begin{theorem} For any fair, rejection-invariant dual bin packing algorithm \ALG, the online-bounded ratio of \ALG equals the competitive ratio of \ALG on accommodating sequences. \end{theorem} \begin{proof} The upper bound follows from Corollary~\ref{dualBPupper}.
+For the lower bound, we show that, for any input sequence~$I$, there is an accommodating sequence~$I'$ such that $\OPT_{\ALG}(I)=\OPT_{\ALG}(I')=\OPT(I')$ and $\ALG(I)=\ALG(I')$.

-\begin{theorem} For any fair, rejection-invariant dual bin packing algorithm \ALG, the online bounded ratio of \ALG equals the competitive ratio of \ALG on accommodating sequences. \end{theorem} \begin{proof} The upper bound follows from Corollary~\ref{dualBPupper}.
-For the lower bound, we show that, for any input sequence~$I$, there is an accommodating sequence~$I'$ such that $\OPT(I)=\OPT(I')$ and $\ALG(I)=\ALG(I')$.
+Assume without loss of generality that for $I$ it holds that any request is accepted either by $\ALG$ or by $\OPT_{\ALG}$ (or by both of them).
+This can be assumed as \ALG is rejection-invariant, and all requests rejected by both \ALG and $\OPT_{\ALG}$ can be removed from $I$ without changing the action of \ALG, and thus the action of $\OPT_{\ALG}$ is unchanged as well.

-Let $\langle o_1, o_2, \ldots, o_k \rangle$ be the subsequence of~$I$ consisting of the items that are packed by \OPT but not by \ALG.
-Similarly, let $\langle a_1, a_2, \ldots, a_l \rangle$ be the subsequence of~$I$ consisting of the items packed by \ALG but not by \OPT.
+Let $\langle o_1, o_2, \ldots, o_k \rangle$ be the subsequence of~$I$ consisting of the items that are packed by $\OPT_{\ALG}$ but not by \ALG.
+Similarly, let $\langle a_1, a_2, \ldots, a_l \rangle$ be the subsequence of~$I$ consisting of the items packed by \ALG but not by $\OPT_{\ALG}$.
 Clearly, $k \geq l$.
-Furthermore, for each $i$, $1 \leq i \leq l$, $o_i$ arrives before $a_i$, since at any point in time, \OPT must have packed at least as many items as \ALG.
+Furthermore, for each $i$, $1 \leq i \leq l$, $o_i$ arrives before $a_i$, since at any point in time, $\OPT_{\ALG}$ must have packed at least as many items as \ALG.
 This means that $o_i$ is larger than $a_i$, since \ALG is fair and packs $a_i$ after rejecting~$o_i$.